woojiahao/Taiga/docs/suggestion.md

 Taiga supports the use of suggestions in order to allow members of your server to provide feedback and suggestions on the server.

+The suggestion system is disabled by default when Taiga first joins a server.
+However, you can enable it with the `enable suggestion` command.

 ## Set up
-Before enabling the suggestion system, ensure that you have run `setsuggestion` in the appropriate channel that you want the suggestions to appear in first.
+Before enabling the suggestion system, ensure that you have run `setchannel suggestion` in the appropriate channel or that `set suggestion { target channel }` where the target channel is the channel you want the suggestions to appear.

 ## Making Suggestions
 Suggestions can be made via the `suggest` command, and when a suggestion is made, it will be added to the suggestion